 P_adjust = implementation specific power adjustment parameter used to convert RSSI into SNR, as well as take into account potential TX power differences between Beacon/Probe Response frames to data frames.
 The nominal value is 88 if the Beacon or Probe Response frames were received using DSSS or CCK rate, and 86 otherwise.

-Nss_max = Maximum number of spatial streams allowed in the link based on the capabilities of the STA and the STA.
+Nss_max = Maximum number of spatial streams allowed in the link based on the capabilities of the two STAs.

 Ntone = N_SD * N_Seg if the expected PPDU format is VHT, and N_SD otherwise, where N_SD is defined as Number of subcarriers in Table 18-16 for non-HT format, NSD in Table 20-6 for HT format and NSD in Table 22-5 for VHT format.
-If multiple PPDU bandwidths are available, the N_SD of the widest possible PPDU bandwidth allowed between the STA and STA based on capabilities is assumed.
+If multiple PPDU bandwidths are available, the N_SD of the widest possible PPDU bandwidth allowed between the two STAs based on capabilities is assumed.

-MaxBitsPerSc = 40/6 if 256-QAM 5/6 is allowed in the link, 6 if only up to 256-QAM ¾ is allowed in the link, and 5 otherwise, based on the capabilities of the STA and the STA.
+MaxBitsPerSc = 40/6 if 256-QAM 5/6 modulation is allowed in the link, 6 if only up to 256-QAM ¾ modulation is allowed in the link, and 5 otherwise, based on the capabilities of the STA and the STA.

 References: